Popular:

 For your website, edit your photos to the right size to avoid large file sizes causing slow site speeds.
 Don’t avoid this process by relying on a responsive design that shrinks your images to fit.
 A browser still has to load the larger image in the background slowing down your web pages.
 For example, if you visit our Feet Pics page you will find high resolution images which can be used on your website, but you will have to squeeze the images size not to slow down your web page.

-Standard Photo Sizes on Social Media in 2021
+Standard Photo Sizes on Social Media

 Image sizes change frequently on all social media channels as interfaces are redesigned or the official dimensions are updated at seemingly random intervals.
 Keeping up to date with the right size for your images is as essential as following the latest trends to create successful social media campaigns.